Jake Burger Player Props: White Sox vs. Guardians

 Jake Burger At The Plate

-- He has hit a home run in 25.0% of his games this season, and 7.2% of his trips to the dish.
+- Looking at the 85 games he has played this season, he's hit a home run in 22 of them (25.9%), and in 7.7% of his trips to the plate.

-- In 26 games this season (31.0%), Burger has picked up an RBI, and in 14 of those games (16.7%) he had more than one.
-He has also driven home three or more of his team's runs in seven contests.
+- Burger has driven home a run in 27 games this year (31.8%), including more than one RBI in 17.6% of his games and producing three or more of his team's runs on eight occasions..

-- He has scored a run in 35 games this year, with multiple runs five times.
+- He has scored a run in 36 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.